DrJamesIves/Jellyfish_Tactile_Discrimination_Task/README.md

 ### Audio Settings
 -	**main_audio_device** (string): Name of the main audio output device.
 This is the audio devide that plays the background sounds, not the tactor audio device (see Tactor settings).
 Example: 'SB Omni Surround'
 -	**bg_audio_name** (string): Background audio filename.
 Example: 'bicycle.wav'
-    o	Other background sounds included are ‘Ending.mp3’ and ‘Poupis_Theme.mp3’.
+    -	Other background sounds included are ‘Ending.mp3’ and ‘Poupis_Theme.mp3’.
 These may need to be converted to .wav.
 <!-- end of the list -->
 ### Tactor Settings
 -	**num_tactors** (number): Number of tactors active.
 Example: 2
-    o	If 1 tactor is chosen then the left tactor should play only.
+    - If 1 tactor is chosen then the left tactor should play only.
 If 0 tactors is chosen then the system should play as normal just without the buzzing.
 -	**tactor_audio_device** (string): Device name for tactor audio.
 Example: 'External Headphones'
 -	**buzz_duration** (number, seconds): Duration of tactor stimulus.
 Example: 1
 -	**stim_hz** (whole number, Hz): Frequency/intensity of stimulus.
 Example: 220
 -	**intensity_range** (number array): Range of volume intensities.
+Example: 0.5:0.05:5
-Example: 0.5:0.05:5 o	When changing the intensity range these should be tested to make sure that the intensities can be distinguished.
+    - When changing the intensity range these should be tested to make sure that the intensities can be distinguished.
 -	**baseline_intensity** (number): Used as the intensity for the baseline tactor.
 One tactor will always be this intensity and the difference between this and the other tactor is what is being tested.
 Example: 0.5
 -	**trial_pause** (true/false): Insert pause before tactor buzz.
 Example: true
 -	**trial_pause_duration** (number, seconds): Duration of pre-buzz pause.
 Example: 1